cables-gl/cables_dev/docs/install.md

 ## visual studio code

 * install extensions: `Editorconfig`, `Eslint`
+* vscode: in eslint config set to "code actions on save mode" to "all"
+* vscode: open workspace via "open workspace from file" only from system menu, option not available in the welcome/open panel
 * good list of files to exclude from search:
 ```
 *.min.js,*.max.js,*.map*,*/ace/*,*dist*,*jsdoc*,*build*,*/public/*,*/logs*
 ```